dengc/Database/README.md

 https://www.dezyre.com/article/100-data-science-interview-questions-and-answers-general-for-2018/184

 ### MapReduce
+> a programming model processing big data sets with a parallel, distributed algorithm on a cluster; by google

 1. Map: Split data into segments (key-value)
 2. Shuffle: data归类
 3. Reduce:  merges values associated with the same key

+### Hadoop
+> a collection of software providing framework for distributed storage, coming from GFS & MapReduce; written in Java

+Example: Pig, Hive, Oozie, Musketeer sometimes inside VM